logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 What can a user see in the MDS?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What you see once you login will depend upon what roles you have been assigned.
+What you see after you login will depend upon the roles to which you have been assigned.

 Refer to :ref:`roles` for more information.